mix3/valkey-cluster/README.md

 ### docker build

 My github actions use docker buildx to build a linux/arm64 and linux/amd64 image for the current valkey version.
-That image is pushed to `docker hub` as pvogel/valkey-cluster:<valkey-version>-<git tag> and pvogel/valkey-cluster:latest.
+That image is pushed to `docker hub` as mix3/valkey-cluster:&lt;valkey-version> and mix3/valkey-cluster:latest.

 # License